 First Date - Getting to Know You

 Often, like a first date, we will arrange a meeting over coffee or on the phone to get to know each other - your project needs, your business, and most importantly YOU!
-Going through a series of new client questions, we will get to know your business, it’s strengths, it’s mission and what the competitive landscape looks like.
+Going through a series of new client questions, I will get to know your business, it’s strengths, it’s mission and what the competitive landscape looks like.
 Together we discuss the scope of your project, mid-term and long-term business goals, and other projects down the line that could aid in accomplishing your goals.
 Like any good relationship, ensuring that both parties understand what the goals are and agreeing on how to get there together, is what helps to set a solid foundation for a committed relationship.
-This is how we define what success looks like.
+This is how I define a component of what success looks like.

 Meeting to discuss your company and your project